gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods7.md

 class TestScript(unittest.TestCase):

     def test_0(self):
-        # it should return an array
+        # it should return an list
         self.assertIsInstance(main.add_to_back_of_new([1, 2], 3), list,
         msg = 'should return a list')

     def test_1(self):
-        # it should add an element to the end of an array
+        # it should add an element to the end of an list
         self.assertEqual(main.add_to_back_of_new([1, 2], 3), [1, 2, 3],
-        msg = 'should add an element to the end of an array')
+        msg = 'should add an element to the end of an list')

     def test_2(self):
-        # it should add an element to the end of an empty array
+        # it should add an element to the end of an empty list
         self.assertEqual(main.add_to_back_of_new([], 3), [3],
-        msg = 'should add an element to the end of an empty array')
+        msg = 'should add an element to the end of an empty list')

     def test_3(self):
-        # it should leave arr unmodified
+        # it should leave lst unmodified
         originalList = [1,2]
         main.add_to_back_of_new(originalList, 3)
         self.assertEqual(originalList, [1, 2],